 In recent years we have seen a shift in thinking among companies – no longer are competitors seen as rivals, but rather as potential co-collaborators.
-We believe the rise of coworking practices have been a sizable part of this movement.
-But what is coworking and why have so many companies started adopting this approach?
-WeWork has certainly proven that coworking is big business.
+We believe the rise of co-working practices have been a sizeable part of this movement.
+But what is co-working and why have so many companies started adopting this approach?
+WeWork has certainly proven that co-working is big business.
 Now even the most unlikely high street candidates, from banks to retail stores, are jumping on the bandwagon.
 Here is everything you need to know…

 Everything is an office